Learn How to Play Soccer

 Go to a Soccer Camp

 There's really no better way to gain a lot of soccer knowledge than to attend a soccer camp for a week.
-Camps are able to pack in a lot of time with the ball as well as games.
+At soccer camps you're able to pack in a lot of time with the ball as well as take part in games.
 You'll be amazed how much you'll learn and how much you will improve after just a weeklong soccer camp.

-In selecting a camp you want to find one that centers on spending a lot of time with the ball, learning fundamentals and techniques.
+In selecting a camp you want to find one that centers on spending a lot of time with the soccer ball, learning fundamentals and techniques.
 Not a camp that is all about competition and stresses winning over learning.
-Find a camp where the coaches actually played the game professional, so see out an MLS soccer camp if you're in the United States.
+Find a camp where the coaches actually played the game at a professional level, so seek out an MLS soccer camp if you're in the United States.